scriptex/ts-helpers/README.md

 ## About

+This library contains useful TypeScript utility and helpers functions.

-This is still a work in progress...
+More functions will be added as this is a work in progress (WIP).

+To see the current collection, details about installation and usage, please see [the docs](https://ts-helpers.atanas.info/).

 ## Support this project